 Hypoxic-Ischemic Encephalopathy (HIE) Lawyers in Atlanta, GA

-Our firm has been trusted to handle some of the most complex medical malpractice cases in the country.
-This is because we have a proven record of success and an unwavering dedication to our clients.
+Our firm has been trusted to handle some of the country's most complex medical malpractice cases.
+We have a proven record of success and an unwavering dedication to our clients.
 If your child suffered a serious birth injury, such as hypoxic-ischemic encephalopathy (HIE), you can trust Cunningham Bounds to provide the compassionate, personalized legal representation you and your family deserve.

 Call (844) 417-0930 to speak with an Atlanta HIE attorney at Cunningham Bounds.

 Hypoxic-ischemic encephalopathy (HIE) is a type of birth injury that occurs when an infant’s brain is deprived of oxygen.
-This can occur in utero, during the birth process, or shortly after delivery.
+This can occur in utero, during birth, or shortly after delivery.
 In many cases, HIE is caused by medical negligence, such as the failure to properly monitor the mother and baby or the failure to perform an emergency C-section.

 HIE is a serious, life-threatening condition that can result in permanent damage.
 Children who suffer HIE may face a lifetime of medical complications and may require extensive medical care.
 They may also suffer from severe cognitive, developmental, and/or physical disabilities.
 In some cases, HIE is fatal.